 - 4.3.1.
-Level access pedestrian and cycle access to and from the parking areas for the AOPMHU and the adjacent highway network to the building will be provided in accordance with current regulations.
-This will cater for people of all ages (including accompanied children) and those with mobility and vision deficiencies.
-Good quality pedestrian routes will be provided within the site linking the entrance to the hospital access road. - 4.3.2.
-The proposed decks over part of the existing car park will be accessible via stairs.
-The existing crossing facility on Sarn Lane links directly into the Hospital.
+Level access pedestrian and cycle access to and from the parking areas for the NMU and the adjacent highway network to the building will be provided in accordance with current regulations.
+This will cater for people of all ages (including accompanied children) and those with mobility and vision deficiencies. - 4.3.2.
+Good quality pedestrian routes will be provided within the site linking the entrance to the hospital access road. - 4.3.3.
+Footways are generally provided to either kerbline of the hospital access roads, linking the proposed NMU to other hospital buildings, the main parking areas for the Hospital to the north and east of the Hospital estate and routes exiting the Hospital estate itself.
+Dropped crossings, Zebra type crossings and tactile paving are provided at convenient locations for pedestrians of all ages (including the unlikely eventuality of children accompanied by an adult) and those with mobility and vision deficiencies.

-- 4.3.3.
-Footways are generally provided to either kerbline of the hospital access roads, linking the proposed AOPMHU to other hospital buildings, the main parking areas for the Hospital to the north and east of the Hospital estate and routes exiting the Hospital estate itself.
-Dropped crossings, Zebra type crossings and tactile paving are provided at convenient locations for pedestrians of all ages (including the unlikely eventuality of children accompanied by an adult) and those with mobility and vision deficiencies. - 4.3.4.
-Cyclists will continue to use the hospital access roads to access the proposed AOPMHU facility, to circulate around the Hospital estate and to / from the main access points on Rhuddlan Road. - 4.3.5.
+- 4.3.4.
+Cyclists will continue to use the hospital access roads to access the proposed NMU facility, to circulate around the Hospital estate and to / from the main access points on Rhuddlan Road. - 4.3.5.
 Within the site, all pedestrian routes will be lit and will again incorporate dropped crossings and tactile paving.